Counter Attacking | Dribbling (02-P2)

 E - Extra floaters can be added or number of balls reduced so players must lay ball off after dribble and become a passer.

-P - With added defenders, dribblers challenge is increased and lessened with added floaters, as coach you must decide what course of action to take
+P - With added defenders, dribblers challenge is increased and lessened with added floaters, as the coach you must decide what course of action to take.

 Advanced - More able young players may have the area split into 4 quarters, and encouraged to perform a different dribble in each area, again opposed.
-They could also be encouraged to use their weaker foot only during the practice or alternate feet in each dribble.
+They could also be encouraged during the practice to only use their weaker foot, or alternate feet in each dribble.